-Below is a case study on both the cedar and pressure treated products that we use for our products.
+Below is a case study of both the cedar and pressure treated products that we use for our products.

-Read the 7 Reasons why we use Coastal Red Cedar for our Cedar Wood
+Read the 7 Reasons why we use Western Red Cedar for our Cedar Wood

 - Not to be confused with Standard Cedar- As always, our Western Red Cedar has a smooth surface and a very few small, tight knots.
 Please do not confuse our premium Cedar with the rough, knotty Cedar available at most lumber yards and home centers.
 Western Red Cedar holds paint well and is very weather resistant.

 - Stands up Better in the Elements- Often used outside, Western Red Cedar holds paint well and is very weather resistant.
 Western Red Cedar is one of the few wood species that are naturally at home in the outdoors.
 Properly finished, Western Red Cedar will last for decades, even in harsh environments.
 Its natural resistance to moisture, decay and insect damage make it the ideal choice for a surface that is exposed to sun, rain, heat and cold all year round.

 - CedarWorkability - Western Red Cedar produces long, lightweight lengths of timber with a fine, straight grain and uniform texture that makes it easy to cut, saw and nail with common tools.
 These features also contribute to its ability to be planed to a smooth surface or machined to any pattern.
 The lack of pitch and resin allows Western Red Cedar to hold glue bonds from a wide range of adhesives and provide a firm base for many types of paints and stains.